 - hand power tools, smoke detectors and thermostats

 Restart your electronics

 Even better than recycling is to repair and reuse your electrical items.
-We are running a series of Havering Restarter workshops where residents will get the opportunity to fix their waste electrical items for free.
+We run a series of Havering Restarter Workshops where you get the opportunity to fix your waste electrical items for free.